Conservatism: Europe

 European conservatism has taken many different expressions.
 Early forms were often reactionary and romantic, idealizing the Middle Ages and its feudal social order with aristocratic rule and an established church.
 In the late 19th century, conservatism became increasingly progressive, adopting capitalism and espousing nationalism—which up until now had been anti-traditionalist and anti-imperialist forces.
 During the first half of the 20th century, as socialist movements were becoming more powerful and the Tsarist regime was overthrown in the Russian Revolution, conservatism in Austria, Germany, Greece, Hungary, Italy, Portugal, Spain, and Romania transformed into the far-right, becoming more authoritarian and extreme.
 In the post-war era, conservatism assumed a more moderate form with center-right Christian-democratic parties dominating politics across Western Europe throughout the rest of the century, although the authoritarian regimes of Francoist Spain and Salazarian Portugal survived for a few more decades.
 Towards the end of the century, after the collapse of the Soviet Union, conservatism took on a more liberal form.
 In recent decades, nationalist parties have been on the rise across Europe in opposition to globalism.

-European nations, with the exception of Switzerland, have had a long monarchical tradition throughout history.
+European countries, with the exception of Switzerland, have had a long monarchical tradition throughout history.
 Today, existing monarchies are Andorra, Belgium, Denmark, Liechtenstein, Luxembourg, Monaco, the Netherlands, Norway, Spain, Sweden, and the United Kingdom.
 Some reactionary movements in republican nations, such as Action Française in France, the Monarchist National Party in Italy, and the Black-Yellow Alliance in Austria, have advocated a restoration of the monarchy.

 Austria

 Austrian conservatism originated with Prince Klemens von Metternich, who was the architect behind the monarchist and imperialist Conservative Order that was enacted at the Congress of Vienna in the aftermath of the French Revolution and the Napoleonic Wars.
 The goal was to establish a European balance of power that could guarantee peace and suppress republican and nationalist movements.
 During its existence, the Austrian Empire was the third most populous monarchy in Europe after the Russian Empire and the United Kingdom.
 Following its defeat in the Austro-Prussian War, it transformed into the Austro-Hungarian Empire, which was the most diverse state in Europe with twelve nationalities living under a unifying monarch.
 The Empire was fragmented in the aftermath of World War I, ushering in the democratic First Austrian Republic.

 The Austrian Civil War in 1934 saw a series of skirmishes between the right-wing government and socialist forces.
 When the insurgents were defeated, the government declared martial law and held mass trials, forcing leading socialist politicians, such as Otto Bauer, into exile.
 The conservatives banned the Social Democratic Party and replaced parliamentary democracy with a corporatist and clerical constitution.
-The Patriotic Front, into which the paramilitary Heimwehr and the Christian Social Party were merged, became the only legal political party in the resulting authoritarian regime, the Federal State of Austria.
+The Fatherland Front, into which the paramilitary Heimwehr and the Christian Social Party were merged, became the only legal political party in the resulting authoritarian regime, the Federal State of Austria.